 In addition to the above required courses, 9 hours of electives are taken to fill out the full 30 hours of coursework.
 Examples of electives include:

 The online masters degree is the same as the on-campus masters degree, but at the moment there are fewer elective offerings available online.
 The final diplomas are the same for both programs.
 Due to the large differences in the backgrounds of our online students compared to that of our on-campus students, the application processes are completely separate.

 Visit NC State’s Graduate Distance Education Tuition Rates page for detailed information about graduate-level tuition and fees.

 Financial aid eligibility is determined by the Financial Aid Office.
-We encourage you to contact your financial aid adviser in the Office of Scholarships and Financial Aid.
+We encourage you to contact your financial aid advisor in the Office of Scholarships and Financial Aid.
 Criteria for funding is based on academic merit, demonstrated financial need, and enrollment in multiple Distance Education courses per semester.
-For additional information, please visit NC State’s Office of Scholarships and Financial Aid web site, or call (919) 515-2421.
+For additional information, please visit NC State’s Office of Scholarships and Financial Aid website, or call 919.515.2421.
 NC State also offers a monthly payment plan.